Friday, September 6, 2019

 “Minuscule: Mandibles From Far Away” COLCOA Los Angeles Premiere

-Minuscule: Mandibles From Far Away,” directed by Héléne Giraud and Thomas Szabo is a spectacular 3D animated delight.
+Minuscule: Mandibles From Far Away,” directed by Héléne Giraud and Thomas Szabo, is a spectacular 3D animated delight.
 This tender coming-of-age story centers on a Ladybug from the snowy mountains of France trapped in a case of chestnut cream shipped off to a tropical paradise.
-A tale of solidarity, tolerance, and friendship.
-Both animated French films are in the process of meeting the Academy© requirements to qualify for the Oscars© 2020.
+It is a tale of solidarity, tolerance, and friendship.
+Both animated French films meet the Academy requirements to qualify for the Oscars 2020.

 “La Belle Époque” COLCOA U.S. Premiere

 Closing Night Film is Nicolas Bedos’ “La Belle Époque.”
-The film is starring Daniel Auteuil, Guillaume Canet, Doria Tillier, and Fanny Ardant.
+The film stars Daniel Auteuil, Guillaume Canet, Doria Tillier, and Fanny Ardant.
 This time-traveling comedy got an eight-minute standing ovation at its premiere in Cannes.

 Colcoa Community Outreach

-The French film festival with ELMA (European Languages and Movies in America) have significant community outreach.
-Both nonprofit organizations create a positive impact on hundreds of high school students, from different parts of the city, to get the full experience of the French cinema and to participate in what we call a World-Class Film Festival.
+The French film festival with ELMA (European Languages and Movies in America) has significant community outreach.
+Both nonprofit organizations positively impact hundreds of high school students from different parts of the city to get the whole experience of the French cinema and participate in what we call a World-Class Film Festival.

 BOX OFFICE

-For tickets, full program, morning freebies, talent, filmmakers, and COLCOA RETURNS (11:00 am), visit www.colcoa.org.
+For tickets, complete the program, morning freebies, talent, filmmakers, and COLCOA RETURNS (11:00 a.m.), visit www.colcoa.org.

 Related Articles: